FriendsOfTYPO3/extension_builder/Documentation/Developer/Unittests.rst

 Unit tests
 ==========

-The ExtensionBuilder creates a basic set of unit tests for the generated code of your extension.
+The Extension Builder creates a basic set of unit tests for the generated code of your extension.
 This chapter gives you an overview about the generated tests and explains it's opportunities and limits.

 If you're new to unit tests we encourage you to spend some time to learn the benefits of software testing.